CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

-The difference between our observations and predictions of polyradical character from previous studies can perhaps be understood by noting that both the SUHF method employed in Ref \onlinecite{rivero2013entanglement} and the v2RDM method used in Ref \onlinecite{mullinax2019heterogeneous} tend to predict ``more radical-like" NO occupations relative to CASSCF.
+The difference between our observations and predictions of polyradical character from previous studies can perhaps be understood by noting that both the SUHF method employed in \citeref{rivero2013entanglement} and the v2RDM method used in \citeref{mullinax2019heterogeneous} tend to predict ``more radical-like" NO occupations than CASSCF.
 At any rate, prior experience with 1D polyacenes suggest that radicaloid character is artificially augmented by pure $\pi$ space calculations, and inclusion of $\sigma$ orbitals into the active space reduces radical character\cite{lee2017coupled,lehtola2018orbital,schriber2018combined}.
 It is therefore reasonable to view these $\pi$ space calculations as an upper bound to the true radicaloid character of these molecules, and our results suggest that members of the periacene sequence up to 6-periacene are at best biradical and possess very little polyradical character.